dotnet-foundation/wg-education/README.md

 - Empower those who are underrepresented and underserved in the community

 ## Joining the Committee & Meetings
 We'd love for you join the education committee!
 If you are interested in contributing to the group, we'll add you to our monthly meeting invite.
-Meetings are held on Microsoft Teams.
+Meetings are held on Discord.

 **.NET Foundation Education Committee meetings**
 The third Friday of each month from 12:00 PM to 1:00 PM ET